gongxiii/cantonese-mandarin-normalization/README.md

 The manual evaluation gives a different perspective from the automatic metrics.
 Although direct replacement receives the highest automatic character-level scores, only 20% of its sampled outputs were judged acceptable.
 This suggests that automatic metrics overestimate word-replacement methods because they preserve many surface characters from the input.

 GPT variation-aware standardization has the highest manual acceptable rate, with 42.5% acceptable outputs.
-This supports the idea that task-specific LLM prompting can improve normalization quality compared with Google Translate and direct replacement, although many cases remain only partially correct or wrong.
+For this small sample, I take this as preliminary evidence that task-specific prompting can help, although many cases remain only partially correct or wrong.

 ## Qualitative Error Analysis